znsio/specmatic-documentation/documentation/contract_tests.md

 }
 ```

-We've modified the example slightly to omit the `name` query parameter entirely instead of passing an empty string.
+In the above example, we have completely omitted the `name` query parameter.
 Since the name is optional, Specmatic does not send requests with `name`.

-However if the query parameter in question is mandatory, and is omitted from the example, Specmatic generates it.
+However if the query parameter in question is mandatory, and is omitted from the example, Specmatic generates a randomized value and sends this query parameter when sending the request in the contract test.

 ### Sample Project